 Speak the language of social media by posting stellar photos to your feed.
-Your smartphone is your greatest tool to capture
+Your smartphone is your greatest tool to capture photos of:

 Q Link Wireless has a few shooting tips on how to take good photos with your iPhone, helping you gain more followers and get more likes.